Culture of Milan: Renaissance

-The first of the early Renaissance works in the city include the San Eustorgio Church.
-Sculptural works of this era, however, are still ornaments of the city, not only from Milan's artists, but also from those of Tuscany, Venice, Burgundy, Austria and Germany.
+One of the first of the early Renaissance works in the city is the Portinari Chapel at the Basilica of Sant'Eustorgio.
+Sculptural works of this era, which are still ornaments of the city today, are not only from Milan's artists, but also from those of Tuscany, Venice, Burgundy, Austria and Germany.
 They were invited to the city by the local princes and nobles.
-So Milan has, inter alia, Leonardo da Vinci and Bramante.
-Bramante created for Milan, among others, the Santa Maria delle Grazie church and the cupola.
-His students in Milan, Bergamo and Como helped to spread the Renaissance style.
+This is how, among others, Leonardo da Vinci and Bramante arrived in Milan.
+Bramante' works include the apse and dome of the Santa Maria delle Grazie church.
+His students helped spread the Renaissance style in Milan, Bergamo and Como, as well as the rest of the country.